 Tip 9: Halloween Movie

 We will finish off our Halloween Safely at Home night with a movie.
+There are many options for horror movies available on Netflix Australia, and indeed on the platform around the world, but we’ve settled on what we’ll be watching already.
 I’ve already seen The Witches, but the rest of the family has not.
 This is a remake of a 1990 film with the same title.
 I’ve not seen the original, but I really enjoyed this one.
 Also, note I’m the girl who doesn’t like scary stuff so trust it isn’t that bad.
 I also laughed a lot.
-Chr

 Reimagining Roald Dahl’s beloved story for a modern audience, Robert Zemeckis’s visually innovative film tells the darkly humorous and heartwarming tale of a young orphaned boy who, in late 1967, goes to live with his loving Grandma in the rural Alabama town of Demopolis.
 As the boy and his grandmother encounter some deceptively glamorous but thoroughly diabolical witches, she wisely whisks him away to a seaside resort.
 Regrettably, they arrive at precisely the same time that the world’s Grand High Witch has gathered her fellow cronies from around the globe-undercover-to carry out her nefarious plans.
 Zemeckis is joined by a world-class team of filmmakers, including Alfonso Cuarón, Guillermo del Toro, and Kenya Barris.
 The cast includes powerhouse performances from Anne Hathaway, Octavia Spencer, Stanley Tucci, Kristin Chenoweth, and Chris Rock, with newcomer Jahzir Kadeen Bruno as the brave young hero.